 Of course, you don't want to relax in warm water.
 And the best, a water that is good for health.
 It must be wonderful, of course it's good not to exaggerate, after all, we're still human and hot water can make you dizzy and cause you to faint, but whatever.

 The fact is that if you are going to visit Japan, you cannot forget to visit a good hot spring.
 And this list is here to help you when choosing the best one to visit.
 A list of some of the best hot springs in Japan.

-Ibusuki Onsen - Volcanic sand heat
+Ibusuki Onsen – Heat from the volcanic sand

 Nishiyama Onsen Keiunkan

 Fujiwara Mahito a Japanese aristocrat in 705 AD founded this hotel.
 It was well known at the time as a resort, because of the natural hot springs.
 This attracted many visitors from many different regions.
-Serving as a stay for both bureaucrats, shoguns (Emperor general who commanded the army) even for samurai delegations.
+Serving as a stay for both bureaucrats, shoguns (Emperor general who commanded the army) even for samurai entourages.